firasmidani/amiga/docs/_posts/2020-03-23-installation.md

     `python -m pip install --user virtualenv`

 2. Set-up the environment.
-Here, I name it `amiga-virtual-environment` and store it in my home directory.
+Here, I name it `virtual_environment` and store it in my home directory.

-    `python -m virtualenv /Users/firasmidani/amiga-virtual-environment`  you can substitute `venv` for `virtualenv`
+    `python -m virtualenv /Users/firasmidani/virtual_environment`  you can substitute `venv` for `virtualenv`

 3. Activate the environment (You will need to do this every time you are working with `AMiGA`).

-    `source /Users/firasmidani/amiga-virtual-environment/bin/activate`
+    `source /Users/firasmidani/virtual_environment/bin/activate`

 <br /><br />
 **Windows Users**